Refer a Patient

 Finally, ask the provider to show you the “rights and responsibilities” information for patients.
 And always ask questions about anything you don’t understand.

+To assess your needs for hospice care, start by considering your loved one’s medical requirements, the level of daily support your family can provide, and the type of emotional or spiritual care that would be most meaningful.
 It obviously isn’t enough for the hospice care provider near you to be reputable and certified: the organization should also tick boxes related to your loved one and your family’s needs.

 Find out the details on services provided, patient eligibility, and staff member roles and responsibilities.
 Ask for the admission requirements and assessment process you should expect a provider to send a staff member to assess the patient and explain next steps.

-Care Plans
+Care plans.

 The hospice program usually creates a personalized care plan for every patient they admit.
 Ask about who develops the care plans, and whether the patient and family give input.
 The care plan should be written out and given to all involved parties.
 It is of course subject to updates as needs change.

-Equipment, Supplies and Extras
+Equipment, supplies and extras

 If your loved one has any special needs for their care, confirm whether the hospice provides it.
 This can include anything from necessary equipment such as a hospital bed to medication.